 - 1.2 times more boys than girls have CP.

 Brachial Plexus Injury (BPI) refers to an injury to the complex set of nerves that control the muscles of the fingers, hand, arm and shoulder, the United Brachial Plexus Network (UBPN) says.

 BPI is sometimes known as Erb’s Palsy (for injury to the upper trunk), Klumpke’s Palsy (lower trunk injury), Brachial Plexus Palsy, Erb-Duchenne Palsy or Horner’s Syndrome (when facial nerves are also affected).
 “Torticollis” is another term sometimes used in conjunction with brachial plexus injuries.

 Most brachial plexus injuries occur during birth with a condition called “shoulder dystocia,” in which the baby’s shoulder becomes “stuck” against its mother’s pubic bone, according to the UBPN.
 Excessive force applied to the baby’s neck and head result in stretching and/or tearing of the Brachial Plexus nerves.
 It is estimated that 2 to 5 children per 1,000 births suffer brachial plexus injuries.

-Contact the Chicago birth injury attorneys of Salvi, Schostok & Pritchard, P.C., as soon as possible for a free, no-obligation evaluation of your case.
+Contact the Chicago attorneys of Salvi, Schostok & Pritchard P.C., as soon as possible for a free, no-obligation evaluation of your case.
 We assist families throughout Chicago and Illinois, including residents of Cook and Lake counties.
 Call us today toll free or use our online contact form.